-Also known as ethyl alcohol or grain alcohol, a colorless liquid that is produced by the fermentation and distillation of starch crops, such as corn, barley, that have been converted into simple sugars.
+Ethanol, also known as ethyl alcohol or grain alcohol, is a colorless liquid that is produced by the fermentation and distillation of starch crops, such as corn, barley, that have been converted into simple sugars.
 Its chemical formula is C2H5OH.
 Ethanol can also be produced from cellulosic biomass such as trees and grasses and is called bioethanol.
 It is most commonly used to increase octane and improve the emissions quality of gasoline and is also used as an alternative fuel.

 Ethanol can be blended with gasoline to create E85, a blend of 85% ethanol and 15% gasoline.
 E85 and blends with even higher concentrations of ethanol, E95, for example, qualify in the US as alternative fuels under the Energy Policy Act of 1992 (EPAct).
 Vehicles that run on E85 are called flexible fuel vehicles (FFVs) and are offered by several vehicle manufacturers.

 How is ethanol made?Ethanol can be produced from any biological feedstocks that contain appreciable amounts of sugar or materials that can be converted into sugar such as starch or cellulose.
 Sugar beets and sugar cane are examples of feedstocks that contain sugar.
 Corn contains starch that can relatively easily be converted into sugar.
 A significant percentage of trees and grasses are made up of cellulose, which can also be converted to sugar, although with more difficulty than required to convert starch.

 The ethanol production process starts by grinding up the feedstock so it is more easily and quickly processed in the following steps.
 Once ground up, the sugar is either dissolved out of the material or the starch or cellulose is converted into sugar.
 The sugar is then fed to microbes that use it for food, producing ethanol and carbon dioxide in the process.
 A final step purifies the ethanol to the desired concentration.